The mud-and-blood towns of the Basilisk Isles teem with escaped slaves, slavers, skinners, whores, hunters, brindled men, and worse.

 For a century thereafter, the isles were shunned.
 It wasn't until the coming of corsairs that men returned to the Basilisks again.
 The Qartheen pirate Xandarro Xhore was the first to raise his banner, using the stones the found on Ax Isle to erect a grim black fort above his anchorage.
 He was followed by the men of the Brotherhood of Bones, who settled at the western end of the archipelago upon the Isle of Flies.
 From these bases, these pirates were in perfect position to attack the merchant ships rounding the smoking remains of the Valyrian peninsula.
 Within a century, nearly every Basilisk was home to a corsair nest.

 Even though the Broteherhood of Bones is long forgotten and all that remains of Xhore is his fort, the corsairs still haunt the Basilisk Isles.
 Periodically, mostly once each generation, fleets are sent to the islands to clear out these pirates.
 Most of these fleets hail from Volantis, often in alliance with other Free Cities.
 Some of these ended in failure for the corsairs, forewarned, fled.
 Others have led to hundreds being hanged and scores of ships either seized, sunk, or put to the torch.
-Meanwhile, one of these raids ended in infamy, when the Lysene captain Saathos Saan, commanding a fleet sent to destroy the corsairs' strongholds, turned pirate himself and reigned as "King of the Basilisk Isles" for thirty years.
+Meanwhile, one of these raids ended in infamy, as the Lysene captain Saathos Saan, commanding a fleet sent to destroy the corsairs' strongholds, turned pirate himself and reigned as "King of the Basilisk Isles" for thirty years.

 Despite the outcome of these efforts, corsairs resume their activities after a time.
 Their towns sprout suddenly, only to be quickly abandoned.
 Out of these pirate lairs, Port Plunder is the most famous, celebrated in song and stories, yet it can't be found on any map, for there have been at least a dozen Port Plunders on as many of the Basilisks.
 Whenever one is destroyed, or abandoned, another is founded, only to be destroyed or abandoned in turn.
 The same happened with Sty, Whore's Gash, Black Pudding, and many others.